 Clancy & Theys Construction

-Following a Hall of Fame hockey career, Ron Francis joined the Hurricanes front office in 2006, where he currently serves as Vice President of Hockey Operations, and works directly with General Manager Jim Rutherford on all hockey-related matters.
+Following a Hall of Fame hockey career, Ron Francis joined the Hurricanes front office in 2006, where he currently serves as Executive Vice President and General Manager.
 The Sault Ste.
 Marie, Ont., native retired from his on-ice career on Sept.
 14, 2005, following a career in which he established himself as the greatest player in franchise history.
 Francis scored 549 goals and earned 1,249 assists (1,798 points) over 23 NHL seasons with Hartford, Pittsburgh, Carolina and Toronto, and ranks fourth in NHL history in points, behind only Wayne Gretzky, Mark Messier and Gordie Howe.
 Francis won the Stanley Cup twice with Pittsburgh (1991, 1992) and was inducted into the Hockey Hall of Fame on Nov.
 12, 2007.

 Abel and Barbara Zalcberg

 Abel and Barbara Zalcberg are co-founders of OFM, Inc., a family-owned importer and distributor of office furniture to the trade located in Holly Springs, NC and Phoenix, AZ.
-OFM is a past winner of the Triangle Business Journal’s “Fast 50” award, recognizing the fastest-growing private companies in the Triangle.
+OFM is a past winner of the Triangle Business Journal’s “Fast 50”award, recognizing the fastest-growing private companies in the Triangle.
 The Zalcbergs’ professional interests also include partnership in a land development company in Holly Springs and Clayton, NC, and a private jet charter company at RDU.
-Devoted philanthropists, Abel serves as chairman of the Children’s Flight of Hope, which offers free air transportation to children and families to and from hospital facilities, and Barbara works with the Frankie Lemmon School for developmentally disadvantaged children.
-Abel and Barbara also share a strong commitment to the V Foundation for Cancer Research.
-Abel and Barabara have two children, Blake Zalcberg and Cara Zalcberg Hylton, who each reside in the area.
+Devoted philanthropists, Barbara and Abel Zalcberg’s professional interests include commercial and development, a private jet charter company and The Daniel Dhers Action Sports Complex.
+They are also devoted to support Children’s Flight of Hope, Kids ‘N Community and The Frankie Lemon School.
+Abel and Barbara have two children, Blake Zalcberg and Cara Zalcberg Hylton, who each reside in the area.

 Whitney Holdings Inc.